The CLIENTS block includes one or more Talend Studio APIs and Web browsers that can be on the same or on different machines.

 Finally, Talend Administration Center enables you to access and manage the Routes or Services created from Talend Studio and published into the Artifact Repository, and set up and monitor their deployment and execution into the Talend Runtime .
 For more information, see the Talend Administration Center User Guide.

 There is also one Talend MDM Server where the live version of the master data is stored.
-The MDM Repository contains a working copy of the data, and can be stored locally (that is, on the same machine as the Talend Studio) or remotely, based on a Git or SVN server.
+The MDM Repository contains a working copy of the data, and can be stored locally (that is, on the same machine as the Talend Studio) or remotely, based on a Git server.
 The data from the MDM Repository must be deployed to the Talend MDM Server before it can be accessed by users of the Talend MDM Web UI.